 Beginning in the Midwest in the early 1990s and entering the Central New York community in 2003, the out-of-court process of Collaborative Practice has become widespread and successful for spouses intending to end their marriages.
 Based on the reality that judicial proceedings are ill-equipped to provide truly fair, holistic, prompt, and private outcomes for couples, Collaborative Law principles require spouses and their collaboratively-trained attorneys to commit in writing to settling the issues of the marriage outside of court.
 By meeting face-to-face with the assistance of skilled, specialized allied professionals, Collaborative Divorce is accomplished with respect, cooperation, and dignity.
 And collaboration isn’t limited to just divorce: relocation cases, pre-nuptial negotiations, and post-settlement parenting matters are all resolvable with a hard-working collaborative team, too.

 Attorney Dan Cantone is a Collaborative Lawyer persistent in helping his clients find and implement the most constructive and long-lasting choices for their families.
-Access this informative E-Brochure to learn more about collaboration.
+Access this informative E-Brochure as well as our professional network’s recent commercial aired on media throughout CNY to learn more about collaboration.

 Simply a “Better Way” to Separate or Divorce